Abd-alRahman7/ROMOB/README.md

 # ROMOB
 Welcome to the ROMOB page.
 This repository houses the source code and documentation for our project.
-The car is owered by the PIC16F877A microcontroller.
+The car is powered by the PIC16F877A microcontroller.

 # Components